thorimur/queueboard-core/Infra robustness ideas.md

 - auto-identify out-of-date data
   - improve the data integrity check, to check old CI results: done
+  - improve the data integrity check, to find closed PRs which are still marked open: done
   - improve data integrity check: make it detect force-pushes
   - switch to full paranoia mode: comparing the key data on all open PRs; *that* paranoia could suffice once a day or so (to only plug the remaining leaks) --- multi-layered approach
 - automatically re-download out of date PRs: that works reasonably well.
 Remaining improvements are tracked separately.